 - use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments;

-- engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion;
+- engaging in any behavior specifically prohibited by a faculty member;

 - unauthorized file sharing (authorized file sharing guidelines for a class are defined by the instructor); copying work or allowing work to be copied in whole or in part through any means (electronic copy, printed copy, manually-created copy, etc.);